 You will develop an in-depth understanding of the similarities and differences in educational systems throughout the world, including higher education systems, and you will have opportunities for relevant internships and research with faculty to enhance your practical applied skills.
 You will also learn about how international educational experiences influence domestic students and the value of international educational exchanges and experiences for the promotion of peace, global understanding, and social justice.
 In addition, you will gain the skills to assess and make recommendations in support of optimal student learning, the development of intercultural competence, and the creation of innovative cultural learning experiences.

-Comparative and International Development Education program offered me a unique methodology to explore gender issues in education at multiple scales in global context.
+"The Comparative and International Development Education program offered me a unique methodology to explore gender issues in education at multiple scales in a global context."